chulminy/CIVE497-CIVE700/README.md

 |C23|[**Neural Radian Field (NeRF)**](lecture/clss20_ml_nn)|<a href=""><img src="icon/video.png" height=22.5></a>|[Notebook]()|<a href=""><img src="https://colab.research.google.com/assets/colab-badge.svg" height=22.5></a>|1.5|||

 ## Tasks
-There will be **9 tasks** and they will be posted on this course website weekly or bi-weekly. **The instructor encourage students to work in groups through collaborative learning, but to submit their assignments individually.** The task will have programming components or photography components, where students will use their own camera to capture and process their own images and discuss the results.
+There will be **9 tasks** and **1 Quiz** and they will be posted on this course website weekly or bi-weekly. **The instructor encourage students to work in groups through collaborative learning, but to submit their assignments individually.** The task will have programming components or photography components, where students will use their own camera to capture and process their own images and discuss the results.
 Students are supposed to complete all tasks and turn their works in by the due date.
 You can access the best reports for the assignments in previous years from [**w2022**](previous/w2022#tasks), [**w2021**](previous/w2021#tasks), [**w2020**](previous/w2020#tasks), and [**w2019**](previous/w2019#tasks).
 The problems will be similar to the ones in the previous assignments.
 However, **the students must not copy and paste the codes or texts in those reports.** Also, some answers in the model report are not correct.

 The late submission policy allows students to have a **maximum one-week** delay for **three among the first eight assignments** (You must submit the last assignment on time). **If the number of delays is more than three, the fourth delayed homework will be zero.** Students must pay close attention to deadlines.
 No further late submission will not be accepted unless accompanied by a valid excuse and some marks might be deducted depending upon the circumstances.